-The Unified Grant Application provides opportunities for lead agencies to apply for funding through the Challenge Grant program, the ESG program, and the TANF Homelessness Prevention Program that serve individuals throughout the entire CoC geographic area.
+The Unified Grant Application provides opportunities for lead agencies to apply for funding through the Challenge Grant program, the ESG program, and the TANF Homelessness Prevention Program.

-Prior to submission of the application, each lead agency shall issue a local solicitation to receive projects (including projects proposed by the CoC Lead Agency) to be included, based on, funding for the Challenge Grant, ESG, and TANF Homelessness Prevention Grant.
-The local solicitation process was established meet the conflict of interest and general procurement standards found in 24 CFR 578.95 and 2 CRF 200.318, respectively.
-Examples of documentation of the local solicitation process may include, but are not limited to copies of the local solicitation documents, local scoring and ranking lists from the local solicitation process, and/or minutes from the CoC Board meeting approving the local projects submitted as part of this Unified Homelessness Grant.
+Prior to submission of the application, each lead agency shall issue a local solicitation to receive projects to be included, based on, funding for the Challenge Grant, ESG, and TANF Homelessness Prevention Grant.
 The Scope of Work for each funding stream is outlined below.